Part 2: Adding a container object#

 We introduce a class called Container

-Right now it is holding instances of Person
+Right now the container has only a single attribute/slot called “persons” because it just need to holding instances of Person

-but it could hold other kinds of data.
+But it could hold other kinds of data, too.

 it is multivalued - i.e. it holds a list